Is Grokking a Computational Glass Relaxation?: Grokking: Glass Relaxation Process in Neural Network

 We also found a huge gap between the AdamW training curve and the equilibrium state curve.
-We define this significant advantage of the equilibrium state over the training curve as a high-entropy advantage under grokking.
-This result shows that grokking is actually a kinetic process rather than a phase change in the thermodynamic sense: The NN is far away from the equilibrium state during the process of minimizing the training loss, and finally reaches the equilibrium state, which generalizes well, after a long time.
+We define this significant advantage of the equilibrium state over the training curve as the high-entropy advantage under grokking.
+This result shows that grokking is actually a kinetic process rather than a phase transition in the thermodynamic sense: The NN is far from the equilibrium state during the initial part of the training process, and finally reaches the equilibrium state, which generalizes well, after a long time.
 This process is similar to glass formation and relaxation: When the liquid is cooled rapidly, the molecules do not have enough time to rearrange themselves into a crystal or crystal-like structure, forming a disordered glassy state (non-equilibrium state), which then gradually evolves toward a better equilibrated state through slow structural relaxation.